taikoxyz/taiko-mono/packages/blobstorage/README.md

 ENV_FILE=.default.indexer.env go run cmd/main.go indexer
 ```

 By default the above command starts the app from the latest block height.
-If we want to specifiy a previous blockheight, we can run change it from the `.default.indexer.env` file, by adding a `STARTING_BLOCK_ID` variable.
+If we want to specify a previous blockheight, we can run change it from the `.default.indexer.env` file, by adding a `STARTING_BLOCK_ID` variable.

-2. Start the `server`.
+3. Start the `server`.

 ```bash
 ENV_FILE=.default.server.env go run cmd/main.go server